Olav23/Security-audit-and-risk-analysis/README.md

 # Security-audit-and-risk-analysis

 ## 📌 Overview
-This project presents a cybersecurity audit performed on a target system, identifying vulnerabilities and assessing associated risks.
+This project is a hands-on cybersecurity audit carried out in a controlled lab environment.
+The goal was to simulate a real-world infrastructure assessment, identify vulnerabilities, and evaluate their potential impact.

 ## 🎯 Objectives
-- Identify exposed services and vulnerabilities
+- Discover exposed services and open ports
+- Identify known vulnerabilities in running services
-- Assess risk levels
+- Assess exploitation risk in a lab environment
-- Provide remediation recommendations
+- Provide mitigation and hardening recommendations

 ## 🛠️ Tools Used
-- Nmap
+- Nmap (network reconnaissance and port scanning)
-- Nessus
+- Nessus (vulnerability scanning)
-- Hydra
+- Hydra (brute-force testing)
-- John the Ripper
+- John the Ripper (password cracking)

+## 🔍 Methodology
+1. Performed network scanning using Nmap to identify active hosts and services
+2. Conducted vulnerability analysis with Nessus
+3. Tested authentication strength using Hydra
+4. Attempted password analysis with John the Ripper
+5. Correlated findings to assess overall system risk

-## 🔍 Key Findings
+## 🚨 Key Findings
-- Multiple exposed services (SSH, FTP, Telnet, HTTP)
+- Exposed services detected including SSH, FTP, Telnet, and HTTP
-- Weak authentication mechanisms vulnerable to brute force
+- Weak authentication mechanisms susceptible to brute-force attacks
-- Misconfigurations exposing sensitive data
+- Service misconfigurations potentially exposing sensitive information

-## 🚨 Risk Assessment
+## ⚠️ Risk Assessment
-The system presents a high-risk level due to multiple critical vulnerabilities.
+The target system was assessed as **high risk** due to the presence of multiple critical vulnerabilities and insecure services.

 ## 🛡️ Recommendations
-- Disable insecure services (Telnet, FTP)
+- Disable insecure protocols such as Telnet and FTP
-- Enforce strong passwords and account lockout policies
+- Enforce strong password policies and account lockout mechanisms
-- Implement firewall restrictions
+- Restrict access using firewall rules
-- Apply regular patching
+- Regularly apply security patches and updates

-## 📄 Full Report
+## 📄 Report
-See `/report/` for the complete document.
+Full technical report is available in the `/report` directory.